KritikaAgrahari/My_digital_notes/README.md

 # My_digital_notes
-This repo is created to prepare my digital note.
+This repo is created to prepare for digital notes and easier accessing.